vultisig/docs/voltix-token/launch.md

 All of the initial raise of capital from external investors (tentatively USD $2.4m) will be converted to ETH and placed in a liquidity pool for launch, together with 80m $VULT (80% of total supply).
 Thus, Fully Diluted Valuation (FDV) begins at $3m.

 A 24-hour whitelisted (WL) trade-only period will be the next phase (first come, first served among the WL addresses).
-Each WL address can only buy up to a maximum of 3 ETH.
+Each WL address can buy multiple times, but only up to a total of 3 ETH (regardless of any sell transactions).
 Sell transactions are also allowed during this period (but only whitelisted addresses who have first bought, will then have any $VULT to sell).

 After 24 hours, the pool will be opened for unlimited buys/sells.